 The season will begin with a double bill of comic one-acts: Marcel, created by and starring Marcello Magni and Jos Houben, and The Art of Laughter, created by and starring Houben.
 Both performers, who are original members of the London-based touring theater company Theatre de Complicité, were previously in Theatre for a New Audience's production of Samuel Beckett's Fragments.
 Marcel is described as "a poignant two-hander about the collision of clowning and mortality."
 The Art of Laughter is described as "a comedy about comedy — part performance and part masterclass — about what makes audiences laugh."
 Both will be performed from October 27-November 19.

 The season will close out with two new Shakespeare productions.
 First is The Winter's Tale, in a new production directed by Arin Arbus (The Skin of Our Teeth), and running from March 11-April 15, 2018.
-Then, from May 10-27, 2018, Tony nominee Maria Aitken (The 39 Steps) will direct Twelfth Night in a coproduction with the Acting Company and the Delaware-based Resident Ensemble Players.
+Then, from May 10-27, 2018, Tony nominee Maria Aitken (The 39 Steps) will direct No show with id 320810 exists! in a coproduction with the Acting Company and the Delaware-based Resident Ensemble Players.

 For tickets and more information on Theater for a New Audience productions, click here.

 Share via Email